-- Possess knowledge of the historical background of school counseling programs. - Understand the philosophy and functioning of school counseling programs. - 3.
-Possess the ability to design and implement a program evaluation.
+- 1. Possess knowledge of the historical background of school counseling programs. - 2.
+Understand the philosophy and functioning of school counseling programs. - 3.
+Possess the ability to design and implement a program evaluation. - 4.
+Know the roles, duties, and responsibilities of a school counselor.